EMPAT94/empat94.github.io/_gs/tutorial.md

 I felt ludicrous about my actions.
 I was also utterly drained from my sprint.
 I felt like the stupidest bum if there ever was one.
 But for some reason, I started laughing.
 Yes, I felt incredibly dumb.
 Yes, my life was in danger, if only for a couple of seconds.
 Yet I couldn't help it at all.
 I sniggered loudly, then burst into full-blown laughter.
 Soon, I was joined by Carol, Taro, and Arya as well.
 While I did not see them in my mirth, I bet Julie and Divin had grins on their faces as well.

-"Well, that was stupid", I said after our giggle-fit died down.
-"Yeah, but at least now we have a fighting chance", Divin said.
-"I agree", I said thinking about how petrificus would affect these things.
+"Well, that was stupid," I said after our giggle-fit died down.
+"Yeah, but at least now we have a fighting chance," Divin said.
+"I agree," I said thinking about how petrificus would affect these things.
 "So what exactly happened?"
 Julie asked, with Arya and Carol perking their ears.
 Taro took the responsibility to regale them with our hilarious and deadly adventure.
 Slightly exaggerating it in the process, of course.

 ···

 'Transient Life, eh?'
 I thought about the special effect on the creature.
 'I guess these things are explicitly created for the purpose of this tutorial.
-I wonder what will happen to the place after we leave?'.
+I wonder what will happen to the place after we leave?'
 I asked Betty the same.
-"Yes, the level and monsters in it are garbage collected after you pass on to the next level", she replied, "Level 0 and 1, along with slimes and imps inhabiting them, now no longer exist."
+"Yes, the level and monsters in it are garbage collected after you pass on to the next level," she replied, "Level 0 and 1, along with slimes and imps inhabiting them, now no longer exist."

 For some reason, I felt sad about it.
 But then again, that is how these things work.
-'Temporary variables for sure', I thought as I brooded over the matter for a while.
+'Temporary variables for sure,' I thought as I brooded over the matter for a while.

 ## Chapter 12 - Crocodile Hunters (2)